MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator.es-es/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC.md

 ---
 lab:
   title: '02a: Administrar suscripciones y RBAC'
-  module: Module 02 - Governance and Compliance ms.openlocfilehash: e8b6f60a421222db74d93715ed63860e3ca3c78d
+  module: Administer Governance and Compliance
-ms.sourcegitcommit: d49dae6990730896bd0ea09ba68592d23d4b135f
-ms.translationtype: HT
-ms.contentlocale: es-ES
-ms.lasthandoff: 07/05/2022
-ms.locfileid: "146973688"
 ---

 # <a name="lab-02a---manage-subscriptions-and-rbac"></a>Laboratorio 02a: Administrar suscripciones y RBAC
 # <a name="student-lab-manual"></a>Manual de laboratorio para alumnos

 ## <a name="lab-requirements"></a>Requisitos del laboratorio

-Este laboratorio requiere permisos para crear usuarios de Azure Active Directory (Azure AD), crear roles personalizados de control de acceso basado en roles (RBAC) de Azure y asignar estos roles a usuarios de Azure AD.
-Puede que no todos los hospedadores de laboratorio proporcionen esta funcionalidad.
-Pregunte al instructor acerca de la disponibilidad de este laboratorio.
+This lab requires permissions to create Azure Active Directory (Azure AD) users, create custom Azure Role Based Access Control (RBAC) roles, and assign these roles to Azure AD users.
+Not all lab hosters may provide this capability.
+Ask your instructor for the availability of this lab.

 ## <a name="lab-scenario"></a>Escenario del laboratorio